snowplow-incubator/data-product-accelerators/content/media-player/modeling/run_dbt_package.md

 post = ""
 +++

-> This step assumes you have data in the `ATOMIC.SAMPLE_EVENTS` table which will be used to demonstrate how to set-up and run the snowplow_media_player dbt package to model Snowplow media player data.
+> This step assumes you have data in the `ATOMIC.SAMPLE_EVENTS_MEDIA_PLAYER` table which will be used to demonstrate how to set-up and run the snowplow_media_player dbt package to model Snowplow media player data.

 ***